Machine-learning approaches to dispersion measure estimation for fast radio bursts: Results and Discussion

 To gain deeper insight into the predictive behaviour of the three architectures, we examined the distribution and structure of their prediction errors across the full DM range.
 For this analysis, six independent test runs were performed, and for each model the predictions were averaged after excluding the highest and lowest values to reduce the influence of outliers.
 We then compared these averaged predictions with the ground-truth DMs to compute the overall absolute error.

-We visualise the absolute-error distribution as a function of the ground-truth DM for all three models using a kernel density estimation (KDE) in Figure~\ref{fig:ErrorDistributionThreshold}, highlighting how the magnitude and spread of residuals vary across the 0–600~pc\,cm$^{-3}$ range.
+We visualise the absolute-error distribution as a function of the ground-truth DM for all three models using a kernel density estimation (KDE) in Figure~\ref{fig:ErrorDistributionThreshold}.
+The KDE is computed using a Gaussian kernel, implemented with the \texttt{scipy.stats} library.
+This highlights how the magnitude and spread of residuals vary across the 0–600~pc\,cm$^{-3}$ DM range.
 These diagnostics complement the statistical metrics in Table~\ref{tab:test_summary} by revealing how prediction precision and robustness evolve with DM, rather than summarizing them in a single scalar value.

-Across all models, errors remain predominantly confined within the illustrative thresholds of 1.4~pc\,cm$^{-3}$ (absolute) and 1~per~cent (relative), indicated by the solid green and cyan lines.
+Across all models, errors remain predominantly concentrated within the illustrative thresholds of 1.1~pc\,cm$^{-3}$ (absolute) and 1~per~cent (relative), indicated by the solid green and cyan lines.
 The hybrid CNN–LSTM model maintains the most symmetric and tightly clustered error distribution throughout the DM range, demonstrating both uniform accuracy and minimal systematic bias.
 By contrast, the baseline CNN displays a gradual broadening of scatter toward higher DMs, where the density of low-error points decreases, suggesting a decline in regression precision at the high end of the range.
 The ResNet-50 model performs more uniformly, though a mild concentration of larger residuals appears below $\mathrm{DM}\lesssim200$~pc\,cm$^{-3}$, likely reflecting sensitivity to pre-trained convolutional weights that remained partially frozen during fine-tuning.

 The local KDE in Figure~\ref{fig:ErrorDistributionThreshold} further illustrate that, while ResNet-50 yields fewer large-error events than the CNN, the hybrid CNN–LSTM achieves a much higher concentration of very low-error predictions across all DMs.
 This behaviour aligns with the lower MAE and RMSE values reported in Table~\ref{tab:test_summary}, confirming that the hybrid architecture captures the underlying spectro–temporal dependencies most effectively.